OUR TEEN LEADERSHIP COUNCIL.

-Character ed task force member and regional representative
+Character ed task force member

 Hi I’m Sarah!
 Social media awareness has been one of my biggest passions throughout high school.
 Our ideas about social media are constantly evolving based on the information we receive about it.
 My job is to research and create new ways to step away from the digital world so we can connect on a deeper level.
 The journey I went on when limiting my social media intake opened my eyes in countless ways which is why I joined LOG OFF to advocate and inform others of the loss of connectedness that social media has brought to our modern day life.

-Director of outreach communications
+MEMBER of outreach communications

 Hi, I'm Sannidhi!
 I’ve been using social media from a very young age, and I recently realized how much it has affected my mental health and the way I perceive life.
 Social media has deceived me and many more from a young age, set certain standards for how our life is supposed to be, which led me to comparing my life with others.
 I look forward to using Log Off as an opportunity to educate people, especially youngsters about how social media sets the wrong expectations and standards.